plainspace/spoiler-alert/README.md

 # SPOILER ALERT!

-Do you ever have spoilers and wish you could have them on your page in a way that wasn't annoying?
-With spoiler alert you can!
-Hide any text with a bit of blurriness.
-Clicking reveals.
-Mouseover gives you a taste.
+Don't spoil it!
+Hide copy and images with a bit of SVG blur.
+Hint on mouseover.
+Reveal on click.

-Should work on images and text.
+Do you publish spoilers?
+Do you wish you could have them on your page in a way that wasn't fucking rude?
+With Spoiler Alert! you can!
+Hide spoilers with a bit of blur.

 ## Usage